Search after armed robbery at Starbucks in Mass. Pike plaza - Mash Viral

 Search after armed robbery at Starbucks in Mass.
 Pike plaza

+VIDEO: An investigation is under way Thursday after an armed robbery in a Massachusetts Turnpike service plaza.

-An investigation is underway Thursday after an armed robbery in a Massachusetts Turnpike service plaza.
+VIDEO: An investigation is under way Thursday after an armed robbery in a Massachusetts Turnpike service plaza.

-Massachusetts State Police responded at 6:20 a.m. to a report of an armed robbery at Starbucks in the Framingham rest area on Massachusetts Turnpike westbound.

-The thief reportedly brandished a firearm and had access to a safe before fleeing, state police said.

 .